Welcome to Lawler Orchestra

 The quality of stringed instruments can vary greatly and the quality of your student's instrument will have a huge impact on their success when it comes to making beautiful sounds and being able to learn advanced techniques.
 We recommend renting from Dallas Strings because your student is guaranteed a high-quality instrument.
 If you are looking at getting your instrument elsewhere, please contact me first.
 I would be happy to play on the instrument and give you my honest feedback on whether you are getting an instrument that will allow your student to be successful.

-Private Lessons are available as pull-outs during orchestra class once a week or outside of the school day.
-Lessons before/after school can take place at Lawler or at a teacher's studio depending on availability.
+Lessons are available as pull-outs during orchestra class once a week or outside of the school day.
+Lessons before/after school can take place at Lawler or at a teacher's studio.
+Students that take lessons outside of the school day get more instruction time because they are not missing orchestra class for their lesson.

 Important Dates & Performances